 In recent days, I have been asked questions about the Jewish people twice.
 Its status as a chosen people had been categorically rejected each time.
-The first person was a non-belierver who does although have a form of faith in a unique deity, the other was the member of a Christian church having faith in Christ, but visibly rejecting the foundation of the Word and the Will of the Lord by refusing to acknowledge the basic role that the Jewish people have been given.
+The first person was a non-belierver who does although have a form of faith in a unique deity, the other was the member of a Christian church having faith in the Messiah, but visibly rejecting the foundation of the Word and the Will of the Lord by refusing to acknowledge the basic role that the Jewish people have been given.
 In the latter case, I had to realize that many people who define themselves as believers do not have any respect and faith in the Word of the Lord.
 They consciously rebel against his will and his revelations.
 Paradoxically, this man belonged to a church where the Old Testament is taken more seriously than in Christian churches in general.

 In Hebrew, the word election has a very different meaning than in other languages.
 The European spirit based on feudalism and hellenism defines election as a privilege and is synonymous with laziness, exploitation, tyranny and rule over submitted people.
 It is very important to remember that the Lord did not endow the original Hebrew words with the content that the vulgate and other translations later gave to it.

 The Eternal has chosen the Jewish people to minister and to serve His cause.
-The ministry that was assigned to the Jews is the same as the one for which he called the Gentiles since the coming of Christ on earth.
-This election is about bringing the Word of YHWH and the Gospel to all who do not know it yet.
+The ministry that was assigned to the Jews is the same as the one for which he called the Gentiles since the coming of the Messiah on earth.
+This election is about bringing the Word of Yahuwah and the Gospel to all who do not know it yet.
 The Lord chose Israel to represent and teach His Laws to the nations.
 Election is not a privilege given to some in order to rule over the others, but on the contrary implies a quasi- parental, or rather fraternal duty towards those who have no knowledge about the Creator of this world.
 It is therefore not a privilege, but a heavy and difficult responsibility.

 Just as an elder brother cares for the youngest and acts as the right hand of the parents, our duty is to feed our brothers and sisters with this spiritual food that does not come from us, but which has been given by our Father to all.
 The eldest is a model for the following ones.
 He shows how to behave with their parents, he takes an active part in teaching and taking care of the family alongside with his parents.
 This is the original meaning of the Hebrew word “chosen”.
 The Jewish people is the elder brother who had been first informed of the Heavenly Father’s will.
 We are the helpers of our Father of all.

-Yeshua was also a chosen one.
+Yahushua was also a chosen one.
 The chosen one amongst the chosen people.
 He was rejected by the Pharisaic rulers who controlled the people’s mind at the time.
 The priests of his days, like today’s antisemites, refused to accept this heavenly legitimate election in order to protect their false one.

 Perhaps the best way to make these people feel what our choosiness is about would rather come from a well-known movie than from the Bible: “I know we are the chosen people.
 But once in a while can’t you chose someone else? ” (from the movie: “The fiddler on the roof.”
 This replica comes up, when the chief police officer announces to the protagonist the arrival of a pogrom in their village.

 Indeed, the Jewish people withdrew into itself with time.
 Announcing the Word of the Lord to other peoples as we swore to do it on mount Sinai, had not always been welcomed.
 Hatred, excommunication, pogroms and other kind of persecutions were the only fruit we got from it.
-What may appear to be pride and what my seem to be segregation is just a reflex of self-defense in order to prevent us from further hostile reactions from the peoples among which we are scattered, for the seal of YHWH is on our foreheads.
+What may appear to be pride and what my seem to be segregation is just a reflex of self-defense in order to prevent us from further hostile reactions from the peoples among which we are scattered, for the seal of Yahuwah is on our foreheads.

 The one who is not Jewish, but still wants to be part of the Chosen People, has the opportunity to do so.
 But you should no more become a Jew for that.
-This is precisely what the Lord wants, that all of us shall become his chosen ones, but for the non-jews this happens exclusively through the Covenant with Christ.
+This is precisely what the Lord wants, that all of us shall become his chosen ones, but for the non-jews this happens exclusively through the Covenant with the Messiah.
 However, it must be known that for becoming a chosen one, we also have to accept the entire revealed Word of the Lord including the initial election of the people of Israel.
-The Alliance with Christ is only possible if these conditions are fulfilled.
-The Gentiles’ “choosiness” – albeit a little different from ours – implies the basic ministry of welcoming the new-coming members and serve them as Yeshua served his own followers.
+The Alliance with the Messiah is only possible if these conditions are fulfilled.
+The Gentiles’ “choosiness” – albeit a little different from ours – implies the basic ministry of welcoming the new-coming members and serve them as Yahushua served his own followers.